romixch/wochen-menu-plan-web/README.md

 */5 * * * * cd wochen-menu-plan-web/deployment && ./run-pipeline.sh
 ```

+The first time you need to touch the file `deployment/build-hook/main` yourself because there is no server yet to do it for you.

 The next push to the repository should start the build pipeline.